Thursday, November 26, 2020

 “What is your oldest memory that you can recall with relative clarity, then?”
 Varhi asked.

 Cyial’s frown deepened, this time in thought.
 “I… When… When Father Abbot brought me to the monastery in Lamen for the first time…” He spoke slowly, concentrating hard and then nodded in reassurance.
 “I remember holding his hand as he brought me to the front doors… I don’t really remember much before then.
 I was really young, maybe two or three... well, as best as he and I can guess anyway.
 Everything before that is pretty blank or fuzzy.
-I don’t remember my parents or any family at all.”
+I don’t remember my actual parents or any family at all.”

-“That’s right.”
+“Um, that’s right.”
 Cyial nodded.

 “But… that’s…” Cyial frowned.

 “Weird, right?”
-Varhi smiled slightly.
+Varhi smirjed slightly.
 Cyial nodded.
 Varhi then turned to look back ahead of him.
-“And... very abnormal.
+“And very abnormal.
 I don’t know how it is with a demon like you, but for us humans at least, we’re usually not cognizant of our very existence at very early ages.
 Even at around the time of your first memory, do you recall being able to remember much before then, aside from general knowledge?
 Did you remember anything before arriving at the gates… or did it suddenly feel like you just… came to be?”

 “That’s what it was like for me about a year ago… but even then, I was still very much out of it.”
 Varhi explained.
 “In fact… I still sort of am.
 I am getting better but… I just felt... felt so empty inside, until only more recently when I became a mercenary.
 I don’t know why… I just… couldn’t feel or care about anything.
 I couldn’t get angry.
 I couldn’t get sad.
 I couldn’t get happy.
 I couldn’t care about anything.

 “I kind of became obsessed with seeing a sight like that again, trying to regain that—that emotion.
 It didn’t even take me two nights to wander off on my own to try and find another sunrise again.
 I think I waited hours on top of the highest hill I could find, just waiting for the sun to rise.
 Jimmy got pretty worried wondering where I had gone and upset when he finally found me.”
 Varhi chuckled.
 “I never did get to feel that emotion again like I had felt the first time, but I watched many other sunrises after that.
-I finally recognized after a while that the emotion I was feeling was... yearning.”
+I finally recognized after a while that the emotion I was seeking for was a... yearning.”

 “...But, you don’t know what you are yearning for, do you?”
 Cyial asked.